-Multiemployer Benefit Plans - In addition to our Company sponsored benefit plans, we participate in certain multiemployer pension and other post retirement plans.
+Multiemployer Benefit Plans - In addition to our Company sponsored benefit plans, we participate in certain multiemployer pension and other post-retirement plans.
 The cost of these plans is equal to the annual required contributions determined in accordance with the provisions of negotiated collective bargaining agreements.
-During 2023, 2022, and 2021, contributions made to these plans were \$502.3 million, \$449.9 million, and \$399.5 million, respectively; however, our future contributions to the multiemployer plans are dependent upon a number of factors.
+During 2024, 2023, and 2022, contributions made to these plans were \$577.0 million, \$502.3 million, and \$449.9 million, respectively; however, our future contributions to the multiemployer plans are dependent upon a number of factors.
 Amounts of future contributions that we would be contractually obligated to make pursuant to these plans cannot be reasonably estimated.
 Refer to Note 14 - Retirement Plans of the notes to consolidated financial statements included in Item 8.
-Financial Statements and Supplementary Data for more information regarding these multiemployer benefit plans.
+Financial Statements and Supplementary Data for more information regarding multiemployer benefit plans.